 The simplest measure is to adjust meta-titles and meta-descriptions.
 The meta-title and the meta-description are becoming increasingly relevant.
-This is partly due to the fact that Google has been focusing on the user intent for years, so try to use your most important search terms here and describe the topic in a meaningful way.
+This is partly due to the fact that Google has been focusing on user intent for years, so try to use your most important search terms here and describe the topic in a meaningful way.
 The title should not be longer than 60 characters.

 A further measure would be to adapt the headings within an article or text.
 Check whether the topic is sensibly described in headings, and use your semantically similar search terms to increase relevance.
 This can achieve quick results, especially in areas that are rather news heavy.

-Also check whether any featured snippets rank for search terms.
+Also, check whether any featured snippets rank for search terms.
 If so, you can optimize your content for Direct Answers and benefit from it as well.